-Carnivores need to hunt to survive.
+A carnivore needs to hunt to survive.
 Their bodies have features that help them be effective hunters.

-Carnivores have eyes that are located towards the front of their head.
+Carnivores have eyes are located towards the front of their head.
 This makes it easier for them to stalk and hunt down their prey.

-Herbivores bodies, on the other hand, have features that help them defend themselves against predators.
+Herbivores bodies, on the other hand, have features that help their defence from predators.

 Herbivores have eyes that are located towards the sides of their head.
 This eye position gives them a wider peripheral view.
-It helps them to see when predators are approaching from behind, giving them a better chance to flee.
+It helps them to see when predators are approaching from behind, giving them a chance to flee.